KyleGospo/docs.bazzite.gg/src/General/Desktop_Environment_Tweaks.md

 View the [Bluefin documentation](https://docs.projectbluefin.io/administration#managing-extensions) since most of the information will be relevant to Bazzite as well.

 ### Steam Gaming Mode Tweaks (`-deck` Images)
+!!! warning

-> Decky Loader will sometimes have issues with new Steam and Gamescope updates, and may need to be uninstalled temporarily.
+    Decky Loader will sometimes have issues with new Steam and Gamescope updates, and may need to be uninstalled temporarily.

 Install [Decky Loader](https://decky.xyz/) then install [CSS Loader](https://docs.deckthemes.com/) to customize how Steam Gaming Mode looks.
 Be aware that third-party plugins may cause issues.
 Read Bazzite's [Steam Gaming Mode documentation](../Handheld_and_HTPC_edition/Steam_Gaming_Mode.md) to resolve common issues if you run into them after using Decky Loader.